quobyte/quobyte-in-action/Readme.md

 # Quoybte in action

-This repo provides material that goes beyond demonstrating "Quobyte is easy to install"
+This repository provides material to get hands on experience with Quobyte.

-With material collected here you will be able to try out things like classical maintenance or observe error handling.
+With material collected here you will be able to try out things like maintenance tasks, see how Quobyte reacts to hardware failures or how you can scale out a Quobyte storage system.

-## Tooling

-* Set up metrics collections over time (Prometheus) and watch effects like self healing + perfomance patterns over time
+This repository does not contain the [official documentation](https://support.quobyte.com/docs/16/latest/index.html) but contains step by step tutorials on how to get specific things done.

+## How to use this repository

+This repository is usually structured in chapters that work on their own.
+If you are for example interested in how to integrate Quobyte into a Kubernetes cluster simply change into that directory and follow the numbered instructions there.

+For the sake of keeping things easy and repeatable some tools are used throughout the tutorials here:

+1. Terraform
+If you do not have a lab environment with existing machines available we provide some terraform receipts to set up virtual machines in a cloud environment (Infrastructure as code).

+2. Ansible
+To install software to linux boxes in a convenient way we use Ansible.
+Ansible is more or less used as a wrapper around official supported tools like the Quobyte installer.
+If you need to transfer steps done in an Ansible playbook to other automation tools like Saltstack you can use these playbooks as a reference/ inspiration.

 ## Maintenance